hozlucas28/Java-Practical-Work-2025/README.md

 This repository contains the practical work for the Programming Paradigms course at the [National University of La Matanza (UNLaM)](https://www.unlam.edu.ar/).
 The practical work consists of doing a crafting system in Java and testing it with [JUnit 5](https://junit.org/junit5/).

+> [!TIP]
+> If you want the read an extensive documentation of each process involved within the system, consult the [dedicated documentation page](https://deepwiki.com/hozlucas28/Java-Practical-Work-2025).

 ## Features

 -   Architecture planning